Research Robots Humanoid Applications Industries Technology Contact

 6-Axis Measurement

-The ability to simultaneously measure forces (Fx, Fy, Fz) and torques (Tx, Ty, Tz) across all three spatial axes gives robots complete tactile awareness of their physical interactions.
+Measuring forces (Fx, Fy, Fz) and torques (Tx, Ty, Tz) all at once across three axes gives robots full tactile sense of every physical touch.

 Active Compliance